AdguardTeam/KnowledgeBaseVPN/docs/general/how-vpn-works.md

 Currently, AdGuard VPN is available as:

-- [Browser extension](/adguard-vpn-browser-extension/overview) for Chrome, Firefox, and Edge
+- [Browser extension](/adguard-vpn-browser-extension/overview) for Chrome, Edge, Firefox, and Opera

 - Mobile app for [Android](/adguard-vpn-for-android/overview) and [iOS](/adguard-vpn-for-ios/overview)